isc-projects/bind9/doc/arm/reference.rst

       :tags: logging
       :short: Sets the number of seconds that unflushed data remains in the output buffer.

-      The number of seconds to allow
-      unflushed data to remain in the output buffer.
+      This is the number of seconds to allow unflushed data to remain in the output buffer.
 The minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 1 second.